-As an author of coming-of-age novels and the founder of a non-profit foundation focused on bringing awareness to and healing of the emotional pain of chronic illness, my spiritual practice is yet another way in which I share my heart and connect with others in order to facilitate the understanding that we are not alone.
+As an author of coming-of-age novels and the founder of a non-profit foundation focused on bringing awareness to and healing of the emotional pain of chronic illness, my spiritual practice is yet another way in which I share my heart and connect with others in order to facilitate the understanding that we are not alone on our life journeys.

 To find out more about the services I offer, please browse through the Spiritual Services section.